Стригучий лишай голови (стригучий лишай шкіри голови)

 Сховати деталі

 Scales are heaped-up accumulations of horny epithelium.
-Scaling is a characteristic feature of many dermatophytoses, including tinea capitis.
-In this image, it is especially noticeable at the nape of the neck.
+Scaling is a characteristic feature of many dermatophytoses, including tinea capitis, resulting in the large bald patches.
+In this image, scale is especially noticeable at the nape of the neck.

 Image provided by Thomas Habif, MD.